PyCQA/flake8/docs/source/user/using-hooks.rst

 |Flake8| aims to make smart choices that keep things fast for users where
 possible.
 As a result, the |Flake8| Git pre-commit will default to only checking files that have been staged (i.e., added to the index).
-If, however, you are keen to be lazy and not independenty add files to your git index, you can set ``flake8.lazy`` to ``true`` (similar to how you would set ``flake8.strict`` above) and this will check all tracked files.
+If, however, you are keen to be lazy and not independently add files to your git index, you can set ``flake8.lazy`` to ``true`` (similar to how you would set ``flake8.strict`` above) and this will check all tracked files.